Gains for bank stocks help lead major US indexes higher

-Stocks shook off a weak start and moved steadily higher in afternoon trading on Wall Street as gains for banks offset losses in Big Tech companies.
+Stocks shook off a weak start and moved broadly higher in afternoon trading on Wall Street, led by gains in technology and financial companies.

 Treasury yields continued to climb, adding to a multi-week increase in rates that are used as benchmarks for many kinds of loans including corporate debt and 30-year mortgages.
 The yield on the 10-year Treasury note rose to 1.38%, the highest level in just over a year.

+The S&P 500's technology sector accounted for a big share of the rally after declining for six straight days.
+But some Big Tech companies fell.

-Apple fell 1.2% and Amazon fell 1.3%.
+Apple fell 1.2% and Amazon dropped 1.4%.
 Those and other Big Tech companies rocketed in 2020 as investors bet that the pandemic would cause Americans to shift shopping habits and buy gadgets to keep themselves occupied in pandemic quarantines.

 The bond market could also be a harbinger for inflation, something that has been nonexistent in the U.S. for the better part of a decade.